Element Types

 - Edit View

-For students, multiple choice questions are viewed as follows, with the solution (and feedback) appearing in asynchronous activities after submitting their answer.
+For students, multiple choice questions are viewed as follows, with the solution, explanation and optional answer feedbacks appearing in asynchronous activities after submitting their answer.

 This is how it looks from the lecturer's perspective.